 - Context-dependent translation.
 MT typically focused on a word and its immediate surrounding.
 For instance, a human translator will understand that in the following sentences “La fille

 regarda les jouets qu’on lui avait offert.
 Son ballon était bleu et son vélo rouge”, the ball and the bike are the girl’s ones.
-But MT cannot determinedthat.
+But MT cannot determinethat.
 Both GT and DeepL translate it into: “The girl looked at the toys that had been given to her.
-His balloon was blue and his bike red.” (which is a great example of unintended but real sexism by the way).
+His balloon was blue and his bike red.” (which by the way is a great example of unintended but real sexism).

 Among the other issues presented by MT are two problems that mirror each other.
 Since the MT engines have no memory of the entire text, the same word can be translated differently in different parts.
 Sometimes it does not matter, as in “stream” and “trickle” in the example above.
 Sometimes it does, if we get sometimes “stream” and sometimes “cowl”!
 Conversely, because MT engines were built on a given training set, they tend to produce texts that are boring in terms of vocabulary and “robotic” in terms of style.
 To be fair, this is much less of a problem with